JasonHassold/WebDevBootcamp/README.md

 Web Developer Bootcamp course on Udemy by Colt Steel

 ### Syllabus
-Section 1: Introduction to this Course
+1. Introduction to this Course
 Section 2: Introduction to Front End Development Section 3: Introduction to HTML
 Section 4: Intermediate HTML